Leafwing-Studios/fop-rules/docs/rules/combat/acting-in-combat/reactions.md

 ## Block

-After you are hit with an attack that would deal damage, you may spend your reaction to attempt to block the attack.
-If you do, reduce the damage received by 1d4 + Agility.
+Whenever you are hit with an attack that would deal damage, you may spend your reaction to attempt to block the attack.
+If you do, roll 1d4 + Agility.
+Until the start of your next turn, whenever you would take damage, reduce the damage that you would take by that amount.

 This occurs after any non-damaging effects are applied, but before damage is prevented by absorption.
 As a result, you cannot typically block attacks which successfully apply the defenseless or lethargic conditions.